Violet Sharp and the kidnapping of the Lindbergh baby.

 Or indeed, was he really the perpetrator?
 Once he had been arrested, the investigation didn’t continue.
 As far as the police (directed largely by Lindbergh) were concerned the kidnapper and murderer had been found.
 They had their man.
 But consider these:

-- Prior to his execution, Hauptmann maintain his innocence.
+- Prior to his execution, Hauptmann maintained his innocence.
 The authorities tried to make a deal with him by saying that he would be spared the death sentence if he named his accomplices.
 He didn’t.
 He still claimed to be innocent

 - The kidnapper climbed a ladder to the child’s nursery, climbed in through the window and escaped down the ladder with the child.
 Could he have done this without an accomplice?

 - Part of the evidence against him was that a third of the ransom money (the serial numbers had been recorded) were found in his home.
-Where were the other two thirds?
+Where were the other two-thirds?
 He claimed that the money had been given to him for safe keeping by a fellow immigrant who had returned to Germany

 - Hopewell, the Lindbergh home, was still unfinished.
 So the family lived with Mrs Lindbergh’s parents and stayed at their new home only at weekends.
 But on the weekend the baby was abducted, the baby had a cold and it was only at the last minute that the family decided he was well enough to go